eprbell/rp2/docs/user_faq.md

 Remember to use the Notes field to provide context about the nature of the transaction.

 ### How to Handle DeFi Bridging?
 There is an ongoing debate on how to manage DeFi bridging from a tax perspective.
-I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to express many tax scenarios in different ways.
+I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to describe many tax scenarios in different ways.
 Check this [RP2 issue](https://github.com/eprbell/rp2/issues/4) for a brainstorming on the subject and consult your tax professional.
 If you have additional insight on this, feel free to contribute to the issue or open a new one.

 ### How to Handle DeFi Yield from Locked-up Crypto?
 DeFi opens up new scenarios that have their own tax implications.
 For example:
 * lock 100 DRIP forever and then get 1 DRIP per day back for a max of 365 days;
 * buy a "node" that consumes 10 STRONG, but after that the node produces 0.1 STRONG per day, forever.

 There is an ongoing debate on how to capture this scenario from a tax perspective: how is the locked-forever crypto handled?
 Are the first yields considered "recovered" capital and the following ones staking?
-I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to express many tax scenarios in different ways.
+I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to describe many tax scenarios in different ways.
 Check this [RP2 issue](https://github.com/eprbell/rp2/issues/4) for a brainstorming on the subject and consult your tax professional.
 If you have additional insight on this, feel free to contribute to the issue or open a new one.

-### How to Handle Futures and Options?
-Calling for help on this question: if you have insight on this please open an issue or a PR.

 ### How to Handle NFTs?
 RP2 treats NFTs like cryptocurrencies, that is as property.
 Use a unique asset type for each NFT, both in the config file and in the input spreadsheet: e.g. ETH_BORED_APE_4363.
 There is debate on whether NFTs should be treated as collectibles instead, but this has not been clarified officially by the IRS yet, to the best of my knowledge.
 Ask a tax professional for the correct answer in any given year.

-### If I Transfer Cryptocurrency Between Two Accounts I Own, Is the Fee Taxable?
-Such fees affect the in/out lot relationships, so RP2 keeps track of them (in the "Investment Expenses" tab of the tax_report_us output).
-Ask your tax professional about how to handle this tab in any given year.

-### What if I Transfer Cryptocurrency from My Account to My Spouse's Account and We File Taxes Together?
-The names of the people filing taxes together should be added to the holders section of the config file (which is used for validation) and also in the holder column of each transaction in the input file.
-With this information RP2 generates a joint output.
-Here's an example in which the people filing together are called Alice and Bob:
-* [config/crypto_example.config](../config/crypto_example.config) (see Alice and Bob in the holders section)
-* [input/crypto_example.ods](../input/crypto_example.ods) (see transactions moving BTC from Bob to Alice in the INTRA table of the BTC tab).
+### How to Handle Futures and Options?
+Calling for help on this question: if you have insight on this please open an issue or a PR.